trystan/scala-echo-server/README.md

 # scala-echo-server

 A sample project to play around with some things I want to learn more about.
+Basically, hello world with extra steps.

 ## Roadmap